Skip to Content

 Service

-The divine strength or ability to do small or great tasks in working for the overall good of the body of Christ.
+The divine strength or ability to do different kinds of service through small or great tasks in working for the overall good of the body of Christ.

 • Willing to serve behind the scenes to support the ministries of others